diogoff/trackml-100/README.md

 * For each particle, we also keep the sequence of _weights_ that correspond to each hit (see the dataset description for a definition of _weight_).

-Now comes a second operation that is performed on top of the previous one:
+A second _group by_ operation is performed on top of the previous one:

-* For each sequence of _detector ids_, we group all the particles that have traveled across that sequence of detector ids.
-The particle (hit) positions will be stored in a 2D array where each row represents a different particle.
-Each row contains the list of hit positions as the particle goes through that sequence of detectors.
+* For each sequence of _detector ids_, we group all the particles that have traveled across that sequence of detectors.
+The particle (hit) positions will be stored in a 2D array where each row represents a different particle, containing the list of hit positions as the particle goes through that sequence of detectors.

 * As before, we keep the _weights_ that correspond to each hit.

-We are not going to keep multiple particles for each detector sequence.